DuQer/k8s-chaos-engineering/src/pages/blog/ci-cd-k8s.md

-title: "CI/CD w Kubernetesie z rollbackiem"
+Title: "CI/CD in Kubernetes with Rollback"
-pubDate: 2025-04-15
+Publication Date: April 15, 2025
-description: "Jak zbudowałem pipeline z rollbackiem i automatycznym deployem"
+Description: "How I built a pipeline with rollback and automatic deployment"
-author: Jan DevOps
+Author: Marcin DevOps

-W tym wpisie pokażę, jak krok po kroku zbudowałem pipeline CI/CD z rollbackiem w Kubernetesie przy użyciu ArgoCD i GitHub Actions.
+In this post, I will show step by step how I built a CI/CD pipeline with rollback in Kubernetes using ArgoCD and GitHub Actions.